 Where is the satellite?

-Worcestershire fertility is located at the Spire Southbank Hospital in Worcester.
+Worcestershire Fertility is located at the Spire South Bank Hospital in Worcester.
 The hospital is easily accessible from J7 of the M5 and is 2 miles from both Worcester train stations.
-For full directions please click http://www.spirehealthcare.com/southbank/find-or-contact-us/
+For full directions please click here.

 Who can use the satellite?

-The Worcester satellite service is only available to self-funding patients and NHS patients from Herefordshire.
-Unfortunately at present Worcestershire NHS patients cannot be treated by Worcestershire fertility.
+The Worcestershire Fertility satellite service is only available to self-funding patients, and NHS patients from Herefordshire.
+Unfortunately, Worcestershire NHS patients cannot be treated at Worcestershire Fertility.

 How will using the satellite affect my treatment?

 The aim of the satellite service is to make treatment more convenient for you.
 Worcestershire Fertility is run by Mr Jon Hughes who is the fertility lead for NHS patients in Worcestershire, and staffed by highly experienced nurses.
 All members of the team work closely with Oxford Fertility, ensuring excellent communication and standard of compassionate care.